PTZ Long Range thermal Infrared Imaging FLIR Pan Tilt Zoom Camera Systems

 Video analytics is a desirable component in imaging systems.
 Video analytics allows us to add intelligence and automation to security cameras dramatically increasing performance and capabilities.
 Video analytics are widely used with optical cameras as optical cameras cost less and are more abundant than thermal cameras.
 This has been a major limiting factor to the effectiveness and performance of video analytics.
 As mentioned above, optical cameras require light and as a result the images they produce change with the lighting conditions.
 Video analytics detect changes in a scene and, through advanced algorithms, rules and user defined parameters, it intelligently creates alerts when an abnormal event causes a trigger.
 A common example is a trip wire where a user draws a perimeter and if any object crosses that perimeter it generates an alarm.
 In a more advanced and automated system this will move a PTZ (Pan Tilt Zoom) to the position of intrusions and even auto track the intruder.
 Optical cameras have a high false alarm rate because changes in lighting can trigger false alarms.
 Optical cameras are also limited to around 200 feet at night as they use traditional IR LED illumination.
 Thermal, however, is ideal for video analytics as it is immune to changing light.
 When properly installed, one thermal camera with SPI intelligent video analytics can cover up to 10 km of perimeter with an extremely low false alarm rate.

 Since thermal flir imaging infrared cameras use heat (3μm–14μm spectrum) they do not use standard glass optics.
 Instead, they use a rare earth metal called Germanium (Ge).
 Germanium, because it is a rare earth metal, is much more expensive than regular see-through optical glass making Ge lenses much more expensive than their visible camera counterparts.
 Due to their higher cost, thermal cameras tend to have a much smaller lens, and uncooled cameras usually have a fixed lens that does not exceed 300mm.
 Germanium is not as efficient at delivering heat to a thermal sensor as optical cameras are at delivering light to a visible sensor because of the Ge refractive index.
 This means the larger the lens the more heat loss that takes place resulting in lower performance and range.
 This is why Ge lenses are often smaller and continuous zoom lenses offer less performance then fixed lenses especially at focal lengths greater than 150mm.
 This is not to say that thermal zoom lenses do not have merit as they allow you to gradually zoom throughout the whole focal length while staying in focus.
 However this advantage comes at a cost of range and performance.
-The lens of a long range Mwir and LWIR thermal imaging camera is a key component to the entire system and in most cases is the driving factor for the cost of the camera.
+Our systems are applicable for STAR (Surveillance, target acquisition, and reconnaissance), RSTA (Reconnaissance, surveillance and target acquisition), STA (Surveillance and target acquisition), and ISR (Intelligence, surveillance and reconnaissance), The long range CZ zoom lens of a LRTI Mwir and LWIR thermal imaging camera is a key component to the entire system and in most cases is the driving factor for the cost of the camera.